COSSAS/SOARCA/docs/content/en/docs/_index.md

 SOARCA aims to achieve the following goals:

-- **Standard Compliance**: Adhering to the latest standards, including [CACAO v2.0](https://docs.oasis-open.org/cacao/security-playbooks/v2.0/security-playbooks-v2.0.html) and [OpenC2](https://openc2.org/), allows for interopability with a wide range of technologies.
+- **Standard Compliance**: Adhering to the latest standards, including [CACAO v2.0](https://docs.oasis-open.org/cacao/security-playbooks/v2.0/security-playbooks-v2.0.html) and [OpenC2](https://openc2.org/), allows for interoperability with a wide range of technologies.
 - **Extensibility with Open Interfaces**: Enjoy the flexibility of an extensible tool featuring open and well-defined interfaces, promoting adaptability, customization, and experimentation.
 - **Open-Source**: Embrace an open-source model that not only offers cost-effective solutions but also supports unrestricted use and adaptation for research purposes.